Essential Success

 Creating serenity that eases the difficulties of daily life

-For years, Paula worked on her writing first thing in the morning.
+After finishing therapy, Paula focused on writing first thing in the morning leaving other quiet activities for later in the day.
 Once she had finished her writing for the day (if it was a difficult topic, her writing for the day could be one sentence), Paula felt serene.
-Writing first thing in the morning sparked a serenity that made coping with everything in her life easier.
+Writing first thing in the morning sparked a serenity that eased any anxiety that could come up from life’s twists and turns.

 On days when Paula can stay on her computer for only short periods of time, she creates serenity with 2 or 3 minute tasks connected to her writing.